As one's usage of DOS increases along

 A variable is not only a shortcut to fewer keystrokes.
 If one were to not assign information as a variable and then at some point wanted to change that information, every instance of this change would have to be retyped.
 If there are dozens of references to that information, it would mean a lot of retyping.
 Using a variable to represent that information means only one change needs to be made, and that needs to be done only where the variable was originally defined.
 Once one assigns the variable its new contents, all the other locations where the variable is used will automatically reference that change of contents through the variable's name.

-Note that such variables cannot be edited directly.
-However, the equivalent edit may be achieved by restating the name of the variable but with the changed value.
+Note that if you want to change a variable you will not edit it directly.
+Instead, the equivalent edit may be achieved by restating the name of the variable but with the changed value.
 So if one issues:

 SET NUMBER=111 ...it may be "edited" to a new value by issuing: SET NUMBER=121

 Realise that if a second command processor is started by the user as a separate session, that any variables set by the user are not passed on to it unless they were set in the AUTOEXEC.bat or CONFIG.sys.
 However, when the user returns to the first session by typing "EXIT", variables that had been set will still be there.
 By the same token, though, any variables placed into the environment in the second session will be lost upon returning to the first.
-(Note that there are methods that allow variables to be carried to and/or from other environments.)
+(Note that there are methods which allow variables to be carried to and/or from other environments, but these are beyond the scope of this article.)

 A few of the environmental variables that come with DOS are shown below.
 These are set by DOS itself, but they may be specified by the user, as necessary, either through the boot-up configuration file or during the course of any computer work session.
 The latter may be done at the command line or from within a batch file.